astrogoat/tailwindcss-prose/README.md

 ```

 ### Purging classes
 If you're purging classes make sure to add the generated classes to you safelist.
-By default, all Strata Prose editor classes are prefixed with `strata-prose-` by default.
+By default, all Strata Prose editor classes are prefixed with `strata-` by default.

 ```js
 module.exports = {